Send and receive emails in Odoo with an email server¶

 Sometimes, an email’s “From” (outgoing) address can belong to a different domain, and that can be a problem.

-Add one system parameter from these:
+Add one system parameter from the following list:

 mail.force.smtp.fromand set that address as value (such as

-How to manage inbound messages¶
+Manage inbound messages¶

 Odoo relies on generic email aliases to fetch incoming messages.